-Dr. Yasser Syed, President, Ultra HD Forum April 2024
+Dr. Yasser Syed, President, Ultra HD Forum Sept 2024

-1.1 Changes from version 3.1 to 3.2
+1.1.
+Changes from version 3.2 to 3.3

-What's new in the Spring 2024 version of the UHDF Guidelines Violet Book, Real World Ultra HD (v3.2), edited by lan Nock.
+What's new in the Spring 2024 version of the UHDF Guidelines Violet Book, Real World Ultra HD (v3.3), edited by lan Nock.

 The Real World Ultra HD is the seventh of the series of Rainbow Books on the Guidelines for Ultra HD.
-The scope and purpose of this book is to inform the reader regarding the variety of UHD devices and best practices for distribution of UHD content to them.
+The scope and purpose of this book is to inform the reader regarding the variety of Ultra HD devices and best practices for distribution of Ultra HD content to them.
 Specific information on devices that support Ultra HD Foundational technologies as well as device considerations for advanced Ultra HD technologies such as Dolby Vision, HDR 10+, AC-4, MPEG-H, DTS UHD.
-Real world examples and case studies of UHD distribution are described.
+Real world examples and case studies of Ultra HD distribution are described.

-While most of the information in this edition is material from the previous version of the Guidelines (v3.0), the information has been updated, specifically in Section 13.4, Sky UK/BBC Royal Wedding and Major Tennis Tournament.
-Each section includes references to more detailed information contained in the companion Rainbow Books.
+While most of the information in this edition is material from the previous version of the Guidelines (v3.2), the information around Edge Devices has been updated with more pertinent details with regard to capabilities of the devices and issues with regard to Display policies.

-We hope this new format will be helpful in understanding UHD technologies as well as planning for new or expanded Ultra HD services.
+We hope this new format will be helpful in understanding Ultra HD technologies as well as planning for new or expanded Ultra HD services.